awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

    Optionally, replace *bucket\-prefix* with the name of an Amazon S3 prefix \(subdirectory\)\.
 If you didn't create a prefix, remove *bucket\-prefix/* from the ARN in the following policy\.
 **Note**
-For information about viewing your Amazon Web Services account ID, see [Your Amazon Web Services Account ID and Its Alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) in the *IAM User Guide*\.
+For information about viewing your AWS account ID, see [Your Amazon Web Services Account ID and Its Alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) in the *IAM User Guide*\.

    ```
    {